pocomane/brewed-in-the-apocalypse/bita.md

 simply ignored.
 You can invent completely new traits, just be sure that all the other persons at the table are agree on using them.

+To make clear that it is a trait, write the `+` symbol before it in the character sheet.

 ```
 Bob chose the first four traits of his character to be "Smart", "Intelligent"
 "Robotics enthusiast" and "Drives anything with an engine".